28th July 2021

-Energy companies are in the process of replacing all old-style gas and electricity meters with smart meters.
+Energy companies are replacing all old-style gas and electricity meters with smart meters.
+They’re part of creating a smarter energy system.

 Smart meters measure your exact gas and electricity use and then send the information back to your energy supplier, without the need for someone to come and take your meter readings.